ai/evil-blocks/README.md

     @showPhoto(@current)
 ```

-Evil Blocks will automatically create properties with jQuery-nodes
+Evil Blocks will automatically create properties with jQuery nodes
-for every element inside block with `data-role` attribute:
+for every element inside of a block with `data-role` attribute:

 ```haml
 .todo-control@@todo